 Ken was reared on his parent’s dairy farm at Bracewell, Mount Larcom

-At a young age Ken started growing small corps of beans, peas, peanuts and grain along with his brother and sisters to help support his parents dairy income on 3 x 80 acre blocks, known in those days as ‘soldier settlement blocks’.
+At a young age, Ken started growing small crops of beans, peas, peanuts and grain along with his brother and sisters to help support his parents dairy income on 3 x 80-acre blocks, known in those days as ‘soldier settlement blocks’.
 Ken’s memory of his parents is how hard they worked to provide for their family of 5 children.
 Ken remembers along with his brother and sisters working on farms outside of their own families farms to help pay for their education.

 Attended Bracewell State School, then Mount Larcom High School and completed secondary education at Rockhampton Grammar School where Ken was School Captain.

-By the age of 17 Ken had worked as a contract milker and hand picked beans on neighboring farms, worked in the railways as a fettler, on flying gangs, and worked in construction during the building of the new railway line from Gladstone to Moura .
+By the age of 17, Ken had worked as a contract milker and handpicked beans on neighbouring farms, worked in the railways as a fettler, on flying gangs, and worked in construction during the building of the new railway line from Gladstone to Moura.

 On leaving school Ken worked at QAL Gladstone in administration as a payroll clerk.